cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/google_cloud_storage_tutorial4.jpg)

+Now you can attach new cloud storage into CVAT.

 ## Attach new cloud storage

 After you upload the dataset and manifest file to AWS-S3, Azure Blob Container or Google Cloud Storage